symfony/symfony-docs/reference/dic_tags.rst

 **Purpose**: To register a custom service that dumps messages to a file

 .. versionadded:: 2.1
-   The ability to add message dumpers is new to 2.1
+   The ability to add message dumpers is new in Symfony 2.1.

 After an `Extractor <translation.extractor>`_ has extracted all messages from the templates, the dumpers are executed to dump the messages to a translation file in a specific format.

-Symfony2 comes already with many dumpers:
+Symfony2 already comes with many dumpers:

 * :class:`Symfony\\Component\\Translation\\Dumper\\CsvFileDumper`
 * :class:`Symfony\\Component\\Translation\\Dumper\\IcuResFileDumper`